nginxinc/nginx-ingress-workshops/Rancher/labs/lab8/readme.md

     ![Add Grafana repo](media/lab8_add_grafana_repo.png)

 1. After the Grafana repo is added, you will install Grafana using the below command.
-For this lab, you will create a second release called `nginx-grafana`.
-Notice we are also setting the Grafana admin Password to `Nginx123`:
+For this lab, you will create a second release called `nginx-grafana`:

     ```bash
     helm install nginx-grafana grafana/grafana -n monitoring